Shanza-30/Orphion-Tech-Task-3-Cat-vs-Dog-Classifier-SVM-/README.md

 # Cat vs Dog Classifier using SVM

-This project demonstrates a simple **image classification pipeline** to distinguish cats and dogs using **Support Vector Machines (SVM)**.
+This project task 3 orphion tech demonstrates a simple **image classification pipeline** to distinguish cats and dogs using **Support Vector Machines (SVM)**.
 It covers data preprocessing, visualization, model training, evaluation, and prediction.

 ## 📌 Dataset
 This project uses the **Dogs vs Cats dataset** from Kaggle: